Gluten free crab rangoon, made with fresh gluten free won ton wrappers/skins, is the crispy, comforting savory treat you remember.

 And fill them with a crab-&-cream-cheese-type-recipe.
 And then do this.

-- In a heavy-bottom saucepan or deep fryer, begin to heat the oil to 375 degrees F.
+In a heavy-bottom saucepan or deep fryer, heat about 3 inches of oil to 350°F.

-- Line up 6 to 8 won ton wrappers on a parchment-lined work surface.
+Line a large rimmed baking sheet with unbleached parchment paper and set it aside.
+Line up 6 to 8 won ton wrappers on a parchment-lined work surface.
 Set up a small bowl with lukewarm water alongside the wrappers.
 Dip your fingers in the water bowl, and use them to wet the entire border of each of the wrappers.
 Place about 1 teaspoon of filling in the center of each won ton wrapper.
-Gather together all of the sides of the wrappers toward the center, as pictured above, carefully eliminating all trapped air as you work.
+Gather together all of the sides of the wrappers toward the center, carefully eliminating all trapped air as you work.
 Press together all the edges with wet fingers.
-Fry in the ready and waiting oil for about 2 minutes per side, or until golden brown.
-As the first batch is frying, prepare the next.
-Remove rangoons and allow to drain on paper towels.
+Place on the prepared baking sheet about 1 inch apart from one another.
+Repeat with the remaining wrappers and filling.
+Blot the filled won tons dry with a paper to towel to prevent splattering during frying.